 What's a Good PSAT Score for a Junior?

-An "OK" PSAT score is one higher than the 50th percentile, which means you scored higher than half of other test takers.
+An "OK" PSAT score is one higher than the 50th percentile, which means you scored the same as or higher than half of all other test takers.
 An excellent score is a score in the 90th percentile or higher (although a 90th percentile score still isn't high enough to qualify for National Merit, as we discuss more below).